quartzbio/quartzbio-python/docs-source/source/importing_data_via_api.md

 dataset.activity(follow=True)
 ```

-The EDP can also pull data from DNAnexus, SevenBridges, and many other pipelines.
+The EDP can also pull data from many other pipelines.
 Users can contact QuartzBio Support for more information.

 ## Importing from Records

 The EDP can also import data as a list of records, i.e. a list of Python dictionaries or R data.
-Users should note that the EDP supports only importing up to 5000 records at a time through this method.
+Users should note that the EDP supports only importing up to `5000 records` at a time through this method.
 Importing from records is most optimal for importing small datasets and making edits to datasets.
 For larger imports and transforms, users are recommended to import from compressed JSONL files.